oshi/oshi/src/site/markdown/FAQ.md

 ## Why does OSHI freeze for 20 seconds (or larger multiples of 20 seconds) on Windows when it first starts up?

-The initial call to some Windows Management Instrumentation (WMI) queries sometimes trigger RPC-related negotiation delays and timeouts described
+The initial call to some Windows Management Instrumentation (WMI) queries sometimes trigger RPC-related negotiation delays and timeouts described [here](https://docs.microsoft.com/en-us/windows/win32/services/services-and-rpc-tcp).
-[here](https://docs.microsoft.com/en-us/windows/win32/services/services-and-rpc-tcp).
 OSHI attempts to use performance counters in preference to WMI whenever possible, but includes the WMI queries as a backup.
 There are several potential causes of these delays, which seem to occur more often on corporate-managed machines.
-If you are experiencing these delays:
-1. Investigate whether your English (page 009) performance counters are corrupt.
-[Rebuild them](https://docs.microsoft.com/en-us/troubleshoot/windows-server/performance/rebuild-performance-counter-library-values) if necessary.
-2. You can configure RPC and shorten the timeout by altering registry values under `HKLM\SYSTEM\CurrentControlSet\Control`.
+If you are experiencing these delays, you can configure RPC and shorten the timeout by altering registry values under `HKLM\SYSTEM\CurrentControlSet\Control`.
 The `SCMApiConnectionParam` value (defaults to 21000 ms) can be reduced to shorten the delay.

 ## How is OSHI different from SIGAR?